 tag needsaria-modal="true"

 added to it. - Show service information “links” (and any others) that expand hidden content need to be buttons.
-You can correct this by adding

-to them and adding support for space bar triggering. - Show service information buttons (currently coded as
+- Show service information buttons (currently coded as

 <a>